AleksandrDenis/yoku-taberu-kitchen/README.md

 # UX
 ## Research
-* User Needs
+* New user goals
-   * To know what business is about.
+   * As a user i want to know what business is about.
-   * Services offered.
+   * What services offered.
-   * Contact business.
+   * How can i contact business.
+* Returning User goals
+   * I want find new classes.
+   * I want find recepies.

-* Owners
+* Owner gola
    *  Promote business.
    *  Raise conversion rate.

 ## Design
 ### Structure
-The website is structured as one single page divided in to: Landing image, About us, Classes and Contact us sections.
+The website is structured as one single scroll page divided in to: Landing image, About us, Classes and Contact us sections.

    ![wireframe](/assets/readme-images/wireframe.JPG)

 ### Color, Font and Images
-* Three main high contrast colors were chosen for website black, white and red.
-Red is the main to represent passion for cooking.
+* Three main high contrast colors were chosen for website red #ff0000, white #ffff and black #000000.
-* Font choices resemble Japanese calligraphy and are implemented throughout the full site.
+* Font i chose is Sawarabi Mincho resemble Japanese calligraphy and are implemented throughout the full site.
 * All image chosen to complement the colors of the site.

 # Features